Ray-Young/Industries-Distribution-Analyzer-and-predicter/README.md

+Version 2 updates:

+1. Extend the functionalities based on version 1.
+Add Decision Tree, SVM, KNN recommendation algorithm based on Machine Learning Idea.
+2. Add new data set
+3. Add new report and explain the whole algorithm more detailedly

+Below is version one's description

 Abstraction:
 	The target of the project is help people, especially new graduates find jobs best fit them.
 We use data science and machine learning techniques